 - List 3 – 5 core benefits of your product/service, using bullet points.

 - Add a simple visual focus on the left hand side of your landing page, just like Jon.

-OpenOffice, an office productivity suite, just celebrated more 100 million downloads.
+OpenOffice, an office productivity suite, just celebrated 100 million downloads.

-Note that they have two CTAs, and one highlights the fact that it’s a full, free version.
+Note that they have two CTAs and that one highlights the fact that it’s a full, free version.

 Landing pages work, but the rules are not set in stone.

 As always, I recommend testing different landing page designs and call-to-action buttons to see which one works best for your market.
 Here are four guides to help you nail A/B testing:

 - How To Come Up With A/B Testing Ideas Using Qualitative Data

 - The Definitive Guide to Conversion Optimization

 Have you been using landing pages to acquire leads and sell products?